 The law amendments that allowed for e-filing and service of documents in Kenya could not have come at a better time.
-As has become the norm during the COVID-19 pandemic period, Kenyan courts should consider fully adopting and shifting to electronic systems for filing documents.
+121 As has become the norm during the COVID-19 pandemic period, Kenyan courts should consider fully adopting and shifting to electronic systems for filing documents.
 This would save both law firms and courts enormous resources in terms of finances and storage facilities for the hardcopy documents.
-It would also enhance efficiency in terms of accessibility and review of the documents as both sides can access the documents from anywhere.
-All that is required is enhancing the security of such data to safeguard privacy.
-This can be achieved through investing in modern infrastructure as well as offering information management training to the staff charged with such.
+It would also enhance efficiency in terms of accessibility and review https://edtechmagazine.com/higher/article/2013/12/flipping-law-classroom-ease-student-anxiety accessed 9 April 2021.